rick12000/vocalance/README.md

 The application will start up and download any required models (like speech recognition models) on first run.
 This may take several minutes depending on your internet connection.

-On follow up runs, skip the `pip install .` step and just run the application.
+On follow up runs, skip the `pip install .` step and just run the application (in the environment you created earlier).

 ## 🔧 System Requirements